-Lamotrigine is used to control seizures (commonly known as fits).
-It is also used as a mood stabiliser to reduce mood swings in bipolar disorder.
+Lamotrigine is used to control seizures (commonly known as fits) and as a mood stabiliser to reduce mood swings in bipolar disorder.
 It may also be used for other conditions related to the nervous system.

-Like all medicines, lamotrigine may cause side effects but not everyone experiences them.
+Like all medications, Lamotrigine may cause side effects but not everyone experiences them.
 Consult your healthcare professional if any of the side effects lasts more than a few days or become severe and bothersome.

 The common side effects of Lamotrigine include:

 In rare cases, this medication may cause the following changes to a person's mental condition, especially in the first few weeks of treatment or during dose changes:

 Please inform your doctor as soon as possible, or for your family or caregiver to inform your doctor if you are unable to seek treatment on your own.

 Do not stop taking this medication on your own without discussing with your doctor.

 It is important to note that your doctor has prescribed this medication as he/she feels you will benefit more from taking this medication over the possible risks that it may cause, which have a low chance of occurring, and most people take this medication without any such problems.